Catch Up Funding

-Intervention exists on two levels; students arriving with a level 3a and 3b receive literacy intervention and those at 3c and below receive both literacy and reading intervention.
+Intervention exists on two levels; students arriving with a Level 3a and 3b receive literacy intervention and those at 3c and below receive both literacty and reading intervention.
 Students who qualify for catch up funding are assessed on their reading age, and baseline data informs literacy needs.
-Groups are organised on a rolling timetable for reading and literacy lessons are provided as part of the English timetable.
+Groups are organised on a rolling timetable for reading and literacy lessons which support the English timetable.

-The school timetable is set up such that students requiring literacy and numeracy support are generally in the same banded groups, thus facilitating a targeted curriculum for these groups and supporting their transition to level 4.
+The school timetable is set up such that students requiring literacy and numeracy support are generally in the same banded groups, thus facilitating a targeted curriculum for these groups supporting their transition to Level 4.